 Some projects will require a financial audit.
 Research Grants and Finance has a Research Grant Audit Officer that is responsible for the management of all audits relating to research projects.
 At PG notification you will be informed of any audit requirements.All US Federal Funded projects are subject to Uniform Guidance/A-133 compliance.
 On acceptance of funding a meeting will be arranged with the CI and School Manager to advise you of your responsibilities and annual compliance requirements.
 This is a rigorous audit of the University’s processes which is conducted by an external company on an annual basis.

 US Federal Funds USFF (including NIH)

-	It is recommended that advice be sought from the Research Grants and Contracts Office (Manager Research Finance or Manager Research Grants) if considering applying for US Federal Government funding, including from the National Institutes of Health.
-They have strict compliance obligations and require annual and quarterly reporting to the Research Grants and Contracts Office including effort reports and expenditure certifications.
+It is recommended that advice be sought from Research Grants and Finance (Manager Research Finance or Manager Research Grants) if considering applying for US Federal Government funding, including from the National Institutes of Health.
+They have strict compliance obligations and require annual and quarterly reporting to Research Grants and Finance including effort reports and expenditure certifications.

 Funds are audited annually and non-compliance findings risk the University’s eligibility to apply for and manage these funds.

 Most competitively awarded internally funded research grants such as Research Collaboration Awards will be set up for the start of the calendar year they were awarded for.
 The grant recipient is required to submit specific financial system information (Business Unit number, Manager Name, Report Key and Budget Activity) on their Acceptance of Offer form.
 This information is essential for correct set up of the PG and if not provided will delay opening of the account

 If any ethics or other approvals are required for your project, these will need to be met and a copy submitted to Research Grants and Finance before any funding will be transferred